Lloyd C. Ward

 During a tour at K.I.
 Sawyer, MI, in the 1960’s, Lloyd flew ARC Light/Young Tiger missions in Southeast Asia during the Vietnam War, for which he received the Air Medal.
 Later he transitioned from crew duty into Operations Plans and was assigned to Eielson AFB, AK for a few years doing planning of EWO missions for the tanker task force.
 From there he transferred to Beale AFB, CA and did EWO planning for the Blackbird SR-71 Mach 3 reconnaissance airplane.
 This included many TDY’s to Okinawa.
 He retired in 1973 as a Lt.
 Col. with over 21 years in the Air Force.
 He then pursued a career in computer programming, which had interested him while working with the SR-71.

-Lloyd and his wife of 60 years, Mary, currently reside in Minneapolis, MN.
+Lloyd and the love of his life Mary, were married for 64 years until her death June 27, 2019.
+He currently resides in Minneapolis, MN.
 Their oldest son, Scott, is a retired businessman and their other son, Blake, is a retired Navy Commander.
 Each of the boys have two children.